Misc

 Lake Keomah

 Lake Keomah is drained for a lake restoration project.
-Please keep out of the lake bed.
-Conditions of dried silt give the appearance of solid ground, but the soils are very soft.
+Please stay out of the lakebed.

 Lake Miami